 Which apparently it just so happened to be last week.

-Now that it’s October and I’m on a pumpkin craze I knew if I was making a chia bowl it was going to be pumpkin themed.
+Now that it’s October and I’m on a pumpkin craze I knew if I was making a chia bowl it was going to be pumpkin themed, and so this pumpkin chia pudding was born.
 All you have to do is mix up a bunch of ingredients in the blender, pop these in the fridge and just wait for the consistency to turn to pudding.

 I sprinkled some chopped walnuts on top for good measure and they really complemented the pumpkin flavor.